Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Problem Setup and Background

 Recently, Gaussian score-matching idea has been introduced, inspired by online incremental algorithms for classifier estimation~\citep{pa,cw}.
 The first attempt called GSM~\citep{gsmvi} formulates a sequential constrained optimization, where they incrementally update $\{\lambda_t\}_t$ by solving:

 The follow-up work Batch-and-Match (BaM)~\citep{bam} turns the constrained optimization of (\ref{eq:gsm}) into unconstrained Lagrangian form (with coefficients $\gamma_t$):

 Both GSM and BaM are confined to Gaussian $q_\lambda$, and lead to closed-form solutions for each iteration $t$ using the Karush–Kuhn–Tucker conditions.
-However, they do not allow for stochastic-gradient noisy score $\hat{s}(\theta)$, problematic for large-scale BNN variational inference.
+However, they do not allow for stochastic-gradient noisy score $\hat{s}(\theta)$, not suitable for large-scale BNN variational inference.